Dr Paul McQueen, Clinical Psychologist

 Horgan, M., and Martin, G. (2016).
 The differences between current and past self-injurers: how and why do people stop?
 Archives Suicide Research, 20 (2), 142-152.

-Lewis is a registered Psychologist with 14 years experience working with adults in acute care, trauma, drug and alcohol, and behaviour management settings.
+Aaron is a registered Psychologist with 7 years experience working with adults in trauma, pain management, drug and alcohol, and behaviour management settings.
 He is also an Applied Suicide Intervention Skills trainer.